Primary Sexual Differences

-Having a look for the shape of the genital papilla is propably the best and most efficient way to differ the sexes in all genera of the subfamily.
-After a specimen got mature, the papilla is formed in a distinctive shape.
+Examining the shape of the genital papilla is the best and most efficient way to distinguish the sexes across all genera of the subfamily.
+After a specimen reaches maturity, the papilla forms a distinctive shape.

 Breeding odontodes on headsides